 Amy Sharrocks is a live artist, sculptor and film-maker who invites people to come on journeys in which their own experience, communication and expression are a vital part.
-Her work gives careful consideration to the impact we have on each other and the world.
+Her work attempts a careful consideration of the impact we have on each other and the world.

-For over 10 years she has been investigating people and our relationship to water.
+For over 15 years she has been making artworks about people and water.
 SWIM, on 12 July 2007, invited 50 people to swim across London from Tooting Bec Lido to Hampstead Heath Ponds.
 In 2009 she toured drift around England, taking people one at a time to drift on her boat in swimming pools up and down the country.
-In 2011 she completed London is a River City, a series of public walks tracing 7 of London’s buried rivers.
-Since 2018 she has been working collectively to make sonic artworks about water with sound designer Tom Hackley, WATER SWALLOWS and The Ballad of Crown Point Bridge, which opens at Compass Festival in Leeds on 7 June 2021.
+London is a River City (2011) was a series of large public walks tracing 7 of London’s buried rivers.
+Since 2018 she has been working collectively to make sonic artworks about water with sound designer Tom Hackley, WATER SWALLOWS and The Ballad of Crown Point Bridge, which opened at Compass Festival in Leeds on 7 June 2021.

-She is an activist for women’s rights and co-curator of WALKING WOMEN, a series of events in London and Edinburgh across 2016, and DAYLIGHT, a newspaper which brings focus to women’s art, thinking and speculations, which launched at the Wellcome Collection in October 2018.
+She is activist for womxn’s rights, a co-curator of WALKING WOMEN, a series of events in London and Edinburgh across 2016, and DAYLIGHT, a newspaper which brings focus to womxn’s art, thinking and speculations, launched at the Wellcome Collection in October 2018.